The way to do research is to attack the facts

 at the point of greatest astonishment.

 Arts Integration Partnership

 In 2012/13, the Arts Integration Partnership is "in residence" in three districts: Culver City, Paramount, and Bassett.
-Using our signature anchor work approach, participating teachers learn and practice discipline-specific artmaking skills while designing instructional strategies to integrate the arts across the curriculum.
+Using our signature Anchor Work Model Lessons, participating teachers learn and practice discipline-specific artmaking skills while designing instructional strategies to integrate the arts across the curriculum.

 Through the Partnership's "joint venture" model (RAND, 2004), we seek to maximize the impact, value, and sustainability of our work with partnering schools and districts.
 The program's goals are global in reach, attainable only when our work is deeply embedded and allowed to evolve within existing infrastructures and processes; however, we also know the arts can be positioned and delivered in ways that both catalyze innovative instructional approaches and reveal useful new frames for high quality teaching and learning.